Anilkonepalli/apt-maintenance-account-backend/README.md

 _Step 9:_  If front end application is already installed, then go to host url, say http://www.mydomain.com/my-apt.
 The home page of this application can be seen.
 Now, try to login with user id as guest@eastgate.in and password as password123.
 It should now show application with menu items such as 'Accounts' and 'Settings'.

 ## Front-end / Client-side
-A front-end code, written using ReactJS-ReduxJS framework, is available.
+A front-end code, written using React-Redux framework, is available.
 Pleae refer  [here](https://github.com/mohankumaranna/apt-maint-react).

 Also, another front-end code, written using Angular framework is available.
 Pleae refer  [here](https://github.com/mohankumaranna/apt-maintenance-account).